 We often set our standards much higher for ourselves than we do for others.
 The negative self-talk that creeps in, especially late at night, is not helping you at all.
 Developing a meditation practice could be enormously helpful for you as you try to release your need for perfection.

-We often set standards much higher for ourselves in comparison to others.
-The negative self-talk that creeps in (often when we are trying to sleep) about not being able to achieve something, being too old, not being pretty enough, striking out for our dream job, etc., is self-talk that is not needed and not helping in any way.
+You might be spending lots of time thinking about not being able to achieve something, being too old, not being pretty enough, or not having a significant impact on the world.
 Try and let go of those thoughts and be gentle with yourself.
-Forgive yourself just like you do with everyone who is not you.
-Instead of beating yourself up - forgive, forget, and be open to change those traits that don’t serve you or others.
+Forgive yourself as easily as you forgive those around you.
+Instead of beating yourself up, forgive, forget, and be open to changing any traits that don’t serve you or others.

-There are so many more tips, tricks, products, etc., that I could recommend - but these are a few of my favorites because of the immense impact they can have on your well-being.
+There are so many more self love techniques and products that I could recommend, but these are a few of my favorites because of the immense impact they can have on your mental and emotional health.
 Just remember, even if you don’t have a partner right now, the relationship you have with yourself is by far the most incredible one.
-Work on yourself, and you won’t have to look for that person anymore - they will find you.
-Happy Valentine’s Day my Serena Loves Family!
+Work on yourself, and you won’t have to look for that person anymore–they will find you.

 Don’t forget to follow me on Instagram for more self love inspiration!
 We’re on this journey together, and I’m so proud of who you are.